eraybasar/pesdk-docs/_guides/html5/v3_6/concepts/events.md

 ---
 layout: guides/html5/v3_6/content
-title: &title Events # title as shown in the menu and
+title: HTML5 Events
+description: Understanding how users engage with a product is critical to every business.
+Learn how to track your user's interactions with the PhotoEditor SDK for HTML5.

 menuitem: *title
 order: 0